slingr-stack/zoho-package/README.md

 ### Registering New Client

 You will have to first register your application with Zoho's Developer console in order get your Client ID and Client Secret.
-To register your application, go to [https://accounts.zoho.com/developerconsole](https://accounts.zoho.com/developerconsole) and click on App Self Client.
+To register your application, go to [https://accounts.zoho.com/developerconsole](https://accounts.zoho.com/developerconsole) and click on Server-based Applications.
 On successful registration, you will be provided with a set of OAuth 2.0 credentials such as a Client ID and Client Secret that, are known to both Zoho and your application.
 Do not share this credentials anywhere.